Fauna of Puerto Rico: Mammals

 The richness of mammals in Puerto Rico, like many other islands, is low relative to mainland regions.
 The present-day native terrestrial mammal fauna of Puerto Rico is composed of only 13 species, all of which are bats.
-18 marine mammals, including manatees, dolphins and whales, occur in Puerto Rico.
+18 marine mammals, including manatees, dolphins and whales, occur in Puerto Rican waters.
 Fossil records show the existence of one shrew (Puerto Rican shrew, Nesophontes edithae), one sloth (Puerto Rican sloth), three additional leaf-nosed bats (Macrotus waterhousii, Monophyllus plethodon, and Phyllonycteris major), and five rodents (one giant hutia: Elasmodontomys obliquus, one hutia: Isolobodon portoricensis and three spiny rats: Heteropsomys antillensis, Heteropsomys insulans, and Puertoricomys corozalus).
 Woods suggests a reason for their extinction: "Taxa evolving in isolation on oceanic islands without competition or predators may not be able to adapt to rapidly changing conditions, such as the extensive climatic fluctuations of the Ice Ages or sudden competition or predation from introduced animals".

 Other terrestrial mammals have been introduced throughout the history of Puerto Rico.
 Indigenous settlers first introduced dogs and guinea pigs from South or Central America.
 Afterwards, Taínos introduced hutias as a food source from Hispaniola.
 When the Spanish colonized the island in the early 16th century, they introduced domesticated animals such as dogs, cats, goats, pigs, cattle, horses, and donkeys.
 Other species such as black rats (Rattus rattus), Norway rats (Rattus norvegicus) and house mice (Mus sp.) have been unintentionally introduced as stowaways, possibly since Christopher Columbus's arrival in 1493.
 More recently, species have been introduced as a means of biological pest control.
-For example, the small Asian mongoose (Herpestes javanicus) was introduced in the 19th century to control the damage caused by rats in sugar cane plantations.
+For example, the small Indian mongoose (Urva auropunctata) was introduced in the 19th century to control the damage caused by rats in sugar cane plantations.
 The introduction was a failure: the mongoose failed to control the rat population and instead contributed to the decline of native fauna such as the yellow-shouldered blackbird and possibly the elfin-woods warbler.